-The following table sets forth as at December 31, 2022, the number of securities to be issued upon exercise of outstanding options, the weighted exercise price of the outstanding options, and the number of securities remaining for issuance under all equity plans previously approved by shareholders.
-As at December 31, 2022, the Company did not have any equity plans that had not been approved by shareholders nor are any such plans in effect as of the date of this circular.
+The following table sets forth as at December 31, 2023, the number of securities to be issued upon exercise of outstanding options, the weighted exercise price of the outstanding options, and the number of securities remaining for issuance under all equity plans previously approved by shareholders.
+As at December 31, 2023, the Company did not have any equity plans that had not been approved by shareholders nor are any such plans in effect as of the date of this circular.

-Number of Securities Remaining Available for Future Issuance Number of Securities under Equity to be Issued upon Weighted Average Compensation Plans Exercise of Exercise Price of (Excluding Securities Outstanding Options Outstanding Options Reflected in Column Plan Category (a) (#) (b) (\$) (a)) (c) (#) (1) Equity compensation plans approved by security holders 281,061 32.98 4,131,652
+Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options (a) (#) (1) Weighted Average Exercise Price of Outstanding Options (b) (\$) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column (a) (c) (#) (2) Equity compensation plans approved by security holders \$ - 4 134 818